zleonov/optional-config/README.md

 Goals
 =====
-- Create `getOptionalXXXX` and `getOptionalXXXXList` methods analogous to their `getXXXX` and `getXXXXList` counterparts
+- Create `getOptionalXXXX` and `getOptionalXXXXList` methods analogous to their `getXXXX` and `getXXXXList` counterparts.
-- Handle missing properties
+- Handle missing properties.
-- Handle `null` values (including in lists)
+- Handle `null` values (including in lists).
-- Raise identical exceptions as Typesafe Config
+- Raise identical exceptions as Typesafe Config.
-- No dependencies (other than Typesafe Config)
+- No dependencies (other than Typesafe Config).
-- Java 8 compatible
+- Java 8 compatible.